Physical processes in protoplanetary disks

 To obtain the surface density evolution equation in its usual form we first eliminate $v_r$ by substituting for $\partial \Sigma / \partial t$ in equation~(\ref{eq_disk_angular}) from equation~(\ref{eq_disk_continuity}).
 This gives an expression for $r \Sigma v_r$, which we substitute back into equation~(\ref{eq_disk_continuity}) to yield,

 where the primes denote differentiation with respect to radius.
-Specialize to a point mass Keplerian potential ($\Omega \propto r^{-3/2}$) we then find that viscous redistribution of angular momentum within a thin disk obeys an equation,
+Specializing to a point mass Keplerian potential ($\Omega \propto r^{-3/2}$) we then find that viscous redistribution of angular momentum within a thin disk obeys an equation,

 This equation is a diffusive partial differential equation for the evolution of the gas, which has a radial velocity,